- iTunes has a built-in backup system that keeps copies of important files.

-STEP 1 – Create a New iTunes Backup Folder on another drive, for instance D or E Drive.
-You can also create the folder in a flash drove, external hard drive or thumb drive.
-You can name the folder as “iTunes 2.0”, “New iTunes backup”, or with another name able to catch your attention while letting you understand what there is in the folder.
+1. Create a New iTunes Backup Folder on another drive, for instance, D or E Drive.
+You can also create the folder in a flash drive, external hard drive, or thumb drive.
+You can name the folder “iTunes 2.0”, “New iTunes backup”, or with another name able to catch your attention while letting you understand what there is in the folder.

-STEP 2 – Retitle the old iTunes backup folder on system drive, to make clear the old folder is not anymore the one you want to open to check for your backup files.
+2. Retitle the old iTunes backup folder on the system drive, to make clear the old folder is no anymore the one you want to open to check for your backup files.

-STEP 3 – Change iTunes backup location on Windows PC.
-This can be done creating a junction point, also called symbolic link.
+3. Change iTunes backup location on Windows PC.
+This can be done by creating a junction point, also called a symbolic link.
 The latter is a link to a directory that acts as an alias of that directory.

 — RELATED: Why is my computer not authorized on iTunes?

-STEP 4 – After having retitled or renamed the first iTunes backup folder, click on SHIFT key and right click on the old iTunes backup file location, you will see appearing a pop-up menu.
+4. After having retitled or renamed the first iTunes backup folder, click on the SHIFT key and right-click on the old iTunes backup file location, you will see appearing a pop-up menu.

-STEP 7 – If everything went smoothly until now, it should appear the command prompt window with a proper backup junction.
+7. If everything went smoothly until now, it should appear in the command prompt window with a proper backup junction.
 The new folder shortcut called “Backup” will appear in the original location.

-STEP 8 – The last step requires to delete the old iTunes backup files existing in the MobileSync folder.
-In this way, you can connect your iPhone to PC and back up it with iTunes.
+8. The last step requires deleting the old iTunes backup files existing in the MobileSync folder.
+In this way, you can connect your iPhone to your PC and back up it with iTunes.
 You will find the new backups in the new Backup folder.

 If you upgraded to Windows 11, click here to learn how to find and change iTunes files backup.